IBM-Cloud/docs/openwhisk/openwhisk_triggers_rules.md

   ```
   {: pre}

 4. Fire the locationUpdate trigger.
-Each time you fire an event, the hello action is called with the event parameters.
+Each time that you fire an event, the hello action is called with the event parameters.
   ```
   wsk trigger fire locationUpdate --param name "Donald" --param place "Washington, D.C."
   ```